xbouteiller/DetectEvent/README.md

 ## Data

 Data must be stored within files
-For a better files recognition, first row of the csv file should contain the string conductance otherwise all csv from a folder will be parsed
+For a better files recognition, first row of the csv file should contain the string "conductance" otherwise all csv from a folder will be parsed

 Columns should be named as follow